 Day - 6

 Location: Dead Sea – Madaba – Amman - Enjoy a relaxing morning spent at the Dead Sea, perhaps heading back to the lake shores for a swim.
 The warm, highly saline waters make bobbing on the water's surface a unique experience.
 After lunch, leave the Dead Sea for Mount Nebo, considered to be where Moses saw the Promised Landed before he died.
 The modest church here with foundations dating back to the fourth century houses some of the best mosaics in Jordan.
 Continue to Madaba – or the City of Mosaics – and stop at St Georges Church, best known for its Byzantine mosaic depicting a map of the Holy Land.
 Head back to Amman and spend the evening here.

 Day - 7

-Location: Amman - Today you will leave Amman for a short drive north (approximately 1 hour) to Jerash, once one of the grandest ancient Roman cities in the world.
+Location: Amman - This morning, leave Amman for a short drive north to Jerash (approximately 1 hour) – once one of the grandest ancient Roman cities in the world.
 These are some of the best ruins Greco-Roman ruins around.
-Reaching its zenith as a favourite of the emperor Hadrian, it has a striking collection of archways and theatres, baths, public buildings and colonnaded streets, and is a beautiful place to spend a morning exploring.
-Grand ionic columns encircle the city's centrepiece, the Oval Plaza, a wonderfully atmospheric place to linger after exploring Jerash's riches.
-Afterwards you will return to Amman for the evening (approximately 1 hour).
-Maybe spend your final night at one of the many bars and restaurants in West Amman, or ask your leader about the traditional cafes dotted around the city where locals spend their evenings.
+Reaching its peak as a favourite of the emperor Hadrian, it has a striking collection of archways and theatres, baths, public buildings and colonnaded streets, and is a beautiful place to spend the morning exploring.
+Grand columns encircle the city's centrepiece of the Oval Plaza – an atmospheric place to linger after exploring Jerash's riches.
+Afterwards, return to Amman for the evening (approximately 1 hour).
+Perhaps spend your night at one of the many bars and restaurants in West Amman, or speak with your group leader about the traditional cafes dotted around the city where locals spend their evenings.